AUMSA/2021-MSA-content/docs/docs/ai/resources.md

 * The project submission is due by __07 August 2021__.

+* Details of project description can be found at this [link](https://1drv.ms/b/s!ApXk4LVEGuObhVD2lm12pijJ1iQu?e=ccWIWo)

+* To complete this bootcamp which includes both learning paths and project, we will need to spend __at least 8 hours per week__.

-* Details of project description and submission will be sent out via email soon.
+* The submission form will be sent out via email soon.

 ### 4. Useful resources